rx-72/Does-food-healthiness-factor-into-Recipe-Ratings/README.md

 1. Run df[column_name].isna() to get the amount of na values (if any) in each column to replace.
 2. Run (df[column name] <= 0).sum() or (df[column name].str.len == 0).sum() to see if any values had a 0 or less or a string with essentially no value.

 If the column had a na value, we would fill it with a relevant value.
-For example, if the column "descriptions" had nas, all the nas were filled with the string "No Description Given" (since all non na values in "description" column were strings)
+For example, if the column "descriptions" had nas, all the nas were filled with the string "No Description Given" (since all non na values in "description" column were strings).
 Some columns had 0 for values but were fine to include (for example "average_ratings_recipe") so no changes were made.
 There also weren't any strings that had length 0 so no changes were made in that regard towards any string columns.

 I also checked for duplicates on certain columns (for example recipe_id) to confirm no duplicates would occur incorrectly and didn't find any hits.